 Cystic acne usually and unfortunately come in batches, which means that if you are suffering from cystic breakouts, you don’t have one cyst where you can apply a hydrocolloid patch.

-Which brings me back to the fact that opting for a more serious treatment like some of the ones I mentioned above will work more efficiently for you and will also save you money.
+This brings me back to the fact that opting for a more serious treatment like some of the ones I mentioned above will work more efficiently for you and will also save you money.

 Do Pimple Patches Work On Blind Pimples?